 What If My Baby Hates Tummy Time?

-If you feel like you have tried all of the tummy time tips and tricks (if you missed the blog with all of those, it’s here!) and your baby is still struggling with tummy time, here are some important questions to ask yourself:
+If you feel like you have tried all of the tummy time tips and tricks (if you missed the blog with all of those, it’s here!) and your baby is still struggling with tummy time, here are some important things to keep in mind:

 Tummy time can be especially daunting when your baby has reflux- the fear of them spitting up what feels like their entire feed, as well as the pain of washing several outfits a day and cleaning up the floor, couch, bed, crib- it’s a lot.